usama8199/Analysis-COVID19/README.md

 4. Which symptom becomes the most common of the dead people?
 5. Which age people are most likely to get caught Covid-19?

+## Overview
+- Cleaned the data using python library pandas
+- Performed EDA using Tableau

 ## Data Sets
 There are 2 given data sets both contains patient details and 3 cleaned data sets containing relevant columns extracted from the given sets using python